camunda/blog.camunda.org/content/post/2020/04/webinar-faq-part-1-monitoring-orchestrating-your-microservices-landscape-using-workflow-automation.md

 A great example is from LV1871, an insurance company in Germany.
 [You can read about it in this blog post](https://medium.com/@davidibl/dmn-manager-ed2afa73b221), the whole tooling is open source!

-{{< figure title="A bespoke DMN manager example from LV1871, which is available open-source." src="https://blog.camunda.com/post/2020/04/webinarfaq/0__ApbE6rP5pHXD8DY.gif" alt="BPMN model" >}}
+{{< figure class="no-border" title="A bespoke DMN manager example from LV1871, which is available open-source." src="https://blog.camunda.com/post/2020/04/webinarfaq/0__ApbE6rP5pHXD8DY.gif" alt="BPMN model" >}}

 __Ready for more?__